satorici/satori-cli/src/satoricli/docs/language_settings.md

 For more details on the `assertReturnCode` and `assertStdoutSHA256` please check the [asserts](language_asserts.md) section and for more details on the `nmap`, `ips` and `running` [executions](language_execution.md) please check the corresponding section.

+For more details on the logOnFail, please check the [notifications](notifications.md) section.

 #### Rate

 Another terminology that may be easier than `cron` is the `rate` setting.
 You can define a time lapse such as `30 minutes` or